jmwerne-nask/n-askImageDetection/README.md

 ---

-## The following steps should be run any time you want to start with a new dataset
+## The following steps should be run any time you want to start with a new dataset or update an existing dataset

 ## 5) Copy Scripts